 Overview

-India operates two parallel personal income tax regimes for individuals and Hindu Undivided Families (HUFs).
+India runs two parallel personal income tax regimes for individuals and Hindu Undivided Families (HUFs).
 The Old Tax Regime has been in place for decades, offering dozens of deductions and exemptions that reward structured savings and investment.
 The New Tax Regime, introduced in FY 2020-21 and made the default from FY 2023-24, trades those deductions for lower slab rates and a higher rebate ceiling.

 Tax Regime Comparison: Old vs New (FY 2026-27)